Jhgomez/StudyNotes/Android/ADS22.md

 	1. Benchmark - Write a benchmark to know if your performance optimizations are working
 	2. Deferred State - Read state as late as possible using lambdas
 	3. DerivedStateOf - Used when your state or key is changing more than you need to update your UI
-	4. Stability - Compose determines the stability of composables to determine if they can be skipped, The skipability of a function is determined by the stability	of its parameters, they can be of type "Immutable"(compiler is sure the values of the object'92s properties will never change, usually all its parameters will be "val"s and not 	"var"s, also they should use immutable collections, also if working it contains a third party library object you can annotate the class with "Immutable" to force/tell the compiler	to treat it as immutable even thought those properties will be annotated with "unstable", the wrapper class will be annotated with "stable") or "Stable"(Is mutable but the compiler will be notified when properties has changed, in practice this means those properties are wrapped inside a state functions like "mutableStateOf", also they 	can be annotated so the compiler treats them as stable with "stable" annotation) or "Unstable"(this classes can'92t be skipped, these type of objects have "var"s defined	instead of "val"s)
+	4. Stability - Compose determines the stability of composables to determine if they can be skipped, The skipability of a function is determined by the stability	of its parameters, they can be of type "Immutable"(compiler is sure the values of the object's properties will never change, usually all its parameters will be "val"s and not 	"var"s, also they should use immutable collections, also if working it contains a third party library object you can annotate the class with "Immutable" to force/tell the compiler	to treat it as immutable even thought those properties will be annotated with "unstable", the wrapper class will be annotated with "stable") or "Stable"(Is mutable but the compiler will be notified when properties has changed, in practice this means those properties are wrapped inside a state functions like "mutableStateOf", also they 	can be annotated so the compiler treats them as stable with "stable" annotation) or "Unstable"(this classes can't be skipped, these type of objects have "var"s defined	instead of "val"s)
 	5. reportFullyDrawn() - Allows Android to optimize your apps startup

 Offline-firts Apps
 For both, reads and writes, managing connectivity changes require implementing two main functions, "Queues"(to deferred/consume actions till the network is available) and "Network Monitors"(As a signal to drain the queue as soon as the network becomes available).
 External layers should always read from the local data source.
 Apps
-Don'92t have to write data offline to be considered offline-first because writes requires more considerations than reads, there still can be failures/network errors and the solution is just simply retry if it is needed/required/requested
+Don't have to write data offline to be considered offline-first because writes requires more considerations than reads, there still can be failures/network errors and the solution is just simply retry if it is needed/required/requested

 	Synchronization